Estimating Ad-valorem Equivalents (AVEs) of Non-tariff Measures (NTMs)

 #replacing negative values with zeros:

-gtap_imports_final$ave_t_weighted[gtap_imports_final$t_estimated==1&gtap_imports_final$ave_t_weighted<0] <-0
+gtap_imports_final$ave_t_weighted[gtap_imports_final$t_estimated==1>ap_imports_final$ave_t_weighted<0] <-0

-gtap_imports_final$ave_nt_weighted[gtap_imports_final$nt_estimated==1&gtap_imports_final$ave_nt_weighted<0] <-0
+gtap_imports_final$ave_nt_weighted[gtap_imports_final$nt_estimated==1>ap_imports_final$ave_nt_weighted<0] <-0

-write.csv(gtap_imports_final, "gtap_imports_final.csv", row.names = FALSE, na = "")
+write.csv(gtap_imports_final, "gtap_imports_final.csv", row.names = FALSE, na = "")gtap_imports_final## # A tibble: 1,117,200 × 11

 ## reporter_new partne…¹ secto…² ave_t…³ ave_n…⁴ t_cou…⁵ nt_co…⁶ Trade…⁷ Total…⁸